tgdwyer/tgdwyer.github.io/_chapters/lambdacalculus.md

 ## Introduction

 The Lambda Calculus is a model of computation developed in the 1930s by the mathematician Alonzo Church.
 You are probably aware of the more famous model for computation developed around the same time by Alan Turing: the Turing Machine.
-However, while the Turing Machine is based on a hypothetical physical machine (involving tapes from which instructions are read and written) the Lambda Calculus was conceived as a set of rules and operations for function abstraction and application.
-It has been proven that, as a model of computation, the Lambda Calculus is just as powerful as Turing Machines, that is, any computation that can be modelled with a Turing Machine can also be modeled with the Lambda Calculus.
+However, while the Turing Machine is based on a hypothetical physical machine (involving tapes from which instructions are read and written), the Lambda Calculus was conceived as a set of rules and operations for function abstraction and application.
+It has been proven that, as a model of computation, the Lambda Calculus is just as powerful as Turing Machines, that is, any computation that can be modelled with a Turing Machine can also be modelled with the Lambda Calculus.

 The Lambda Calculus is also important to study as it is the basis of functional programming.
 The operations we can apply to Lambda Calculus expressions to simplify (or reduce) them, or to prove equivalence, can also be applied to pure functions in a programming language that supports [higher-order functions](/higherorderfunctions).

 ## Lambda Expressions

 Lambda Calculus expressions are written with a standard system of notation.
-It is worth looking at this notation before studying haskell-like languages because it was the inspiration for Haskell syntax.
+It is worth looking at this notation before studying Haskell-like languages because it was the inspiration for Haskell syntax.
 Here is a simple Lambda Abstraction of a function:

 ```lambdacalc
 λx.x
 ```

 The `λ` (Greek letter Lambda) simply denotes the start of a function expression.
 Then follows a list of parameters (in this case we have only a single parameter called `x`) terminated by `.`.
 After the `.` is the function body, an expression returned by the function when it is applied.
-A variable like `x` that appears in the function body and also the parameter list is said to be *bound* to the parameter.
+A variable like `x` that appears in the function body and also in the parameter list is said to be *bound* to the parameter.
 Variables that appear in the function body but not in the parameter list are said to be *free*.
 The above lambda expression is equivalent to the JavaScript expression:

 ```javascript
 x => x